WHILE YOU’RE IN TOWN…

 - Lottie + Zulas- A great little sandwich joint that’s open for breakfast and lunch.
 It’s a bit further afoot than Smokin’ Fire Fish and Tamale Boy, but still totally doable for lunch.
 They make a mean Italian sub.
 Grab yourself a chocolate chip cookie while you’re at it.

 After your workshop, Portland’s restaurant scene is a whole universe to explore.
-We recommend heading over to nearby Mississippi Ave for a cornucopia of culinary experiences.
+Here are some of our favorites on Mississippi Ave, a cornucopia of culinary experiences.

 - Lovely’s Fifty Fifty - A seasonal selection of beautiful wood fire pizzas with super fresh ingredients—think Chanterelle mushrooms, housemade fennel sausage, and maybe even some edible flowers!
 And OMG the ice cream.
 You have to try the ice cream.